Hierarchically branched diffusion models leverage dataset structure for class-conditional generation: Extending branched diffusion models to novel classes

 \section{Extending branched diffusion models to novel classes}

-The problem of incorporating new data into an existing model is a major challenge in the area of continual learning, as the emergence of new classes (which were not available during training) typically requires the whole model to be retrained \cite{Vandeven2019}.
+The problem of incorporating new data into an existing model is a major challenge in the area of continual learning, as the emergence of new classes (which were not available during training) typically requires the whole model to be retrained \citep{Vandeven2019}.
 Conventional (linear) diffusion models are no exception, and there is a critical need to improve the extendability of these models in a continual-learning setting.
-This requirement is typical of models trained on large-scale, integrated scientific datasets, which grow steadily as data of new, never-before-seen classes is experimentally produced~\cite{Han2020,Almanzar2020,Lotfollahi2021}.
-For example, large single-cell reference atlases comprising hundreds of millions of cells across organs, developmental stages, and conditions---such as the Human Cell Atlas~\cite{Regev2017}---are continuously updated as new research is published.
+This requirement is typical of models trained on large-scale, integrated scientific datasets, which grow as data of new, never-before-seen classes is experimentally produced~\citep{Han2020,Almanzar2020,Lotfollahi2021}.
+For example, large single-cell reference atlases comprising hundreds of millions of cells across organs, developmental stages, and conditions---such as the Human Cell Atlas~\citep{Regev2017}---are continuously updated as new research is published.

 By separating the diffusion of different classes into distinct branches which are learned by a multi-task neural network, a branched diffusion model easily accommodates the addition of new training data (e.g. from a recent experiment).
 Suppose a branched model has been trained on classes $C$, and now a never-before-seen class $c'$ has been introduced.
-Instead of retraining the model from scratch on $C\cup\{c'\}$, a branched model can be easily extended by introducing a new branch while keeping the other branches the same (assuming $c'$ is sufficiently similar to some existing class).
-For example, leveraging the intrinsic structure of cell types \cite{Han2020}, a branched diffusion model can be fine-tuned on a new study---potentially comprising new cell types---without the need to retrain the entire model.
+Instead of retraining the model from scratch on $C\cup\{c'\}$ for the entire diffusion timeline, a branched model can be easily extended by introducing a new branch while keeping the other branches the same (assuming $c'$ is sufficiently similar to some existing class).
+For example, leveraging the intrinsic structure of cell types \citep{Han2020}, a branched diffusion model can be fine-tuned on a new study---potentially including new cell types---without retraining the entire model.
+Formally, we extend an existing branched diffusion model by adding a new terminal branch $(s_{i}, t_{i}, C_{i}) = (0, t_{b}, \{c'\})$, where $t_{b}$ is determined by the algorithm in Appendix \ref{branchdefs}.
+The new neural network has parameters $\theta = (\theta_{s}, \theta_{0},...,\theta_{b_{max}})$, with shared parameters $\theta_{s}$ and output-task-specific parameters $\theta_{i}$ (one for each branch).
+Let $\tilde{b}$ be the index of the new terminal branch.
+Then we simply learn $\theta_{\tilde{b}}$, training only on $c'$ for times $t\in[0, t_{b}]$: